Virtual-Protocol/vp-trade-sdk/README.md

 ## Usage

 ### 1. Configure Environment Variables
-Before using the SDK, ensure that you configure your environment variables by replacing the placeholders with your keys and URLs in `.env`:
+Before using the SDK, ensure that you configure your environment variables by replacing the placeholders with your keys and URLs in `.env`, refer `/example/.env.example` file:

 ```
 PRIVATE_KEY={replace with your wallet's private key}